-Prior to joining UCSF, Desmond-Hellmann spent 14 years at Genentech.
-From 2004-2009, she served as President, Product Development.
-In this role, she was responsible for Genentech’s pre- clinical and clinical development, process research and development, business development and product portfolio management.
-She also served as a member of Genentech’s executive committee, beginning in 1996.
-During her time at Genentech, several of the company’s therapeutics were approved by the U.S. Food and Drug Administration, and the company became the nation’s No. 1 producer of anti-cancer drug treatments.
+Prior to becoming Chancellor, Desmond-Hellmann spent 14 years at Genentech where she served a number of roles, ending as President, Product Development (2004 – 2009).
+In this role, she was responsible for Genentech’s pre-clinical and clinical development, process research and development, business development and product portfolio management.
+She also served as a member of Genentech’s executive committee.
+Under her leadership at Genentech, several of the company’s breakthrough therapeutics were approved by the U.S. Food and Drug Administration, and the company became the nation’s No. 1 producer of anti-cancer drug treatments.

-Desmond-Hellmann completed her clinical training at UCSF and is board-certified in internal medicine and medical oncology.
-She also holds a master’s degree in public health from the University of California, Berkeley.
-During her tenure at UCSF, she spent two years as visiting faculty at the Uganda Cancer Institute, studying HIV/AIDS and cancer.
-She also spent two years in private practice as a medical oncologist before returning to clinical research.
+Desmond-Hellmann completed her undergraduate education and medical school at the University of Nevada, Reno, followed by clinical training at UCSF where she served as associate adjunct professor of epidemiology and biostatistics.
+She is board-certified in internal medicine and medical oncology and holds a master’s degree in public health from the University of California, Berkeley.
+During her training at UCSF, she spent two years as a visiting faculty member at the Uganda Cancer Institute studying HIV/AIDS and cancer.
+She later worked two years in private practice as a medical oncologist before returning to clinical research.

 Toward Precision Medicine: A New Social Contract?

 Princeton University Honorary Degree

 Enhancing Ties Between Academia and Industry to Improve Health